matomo-org/developer-documentation/docs/distributing-your-plugin.md

 $ git tag 0.1.0
 $ git push origin --tags
 ```
 Everytime you push a new tag to your Github repository, a new version of your plugin will become available in the marketplace.
+Alternatively you can also create the tag by [creating a release](https://help.github.com/articles/c reating-releases/) on Github.
 The name of the tag doesn't matter, the marketplace will always use the version in your `plugin.json` file.

-**Assuming all goes well, your plugin should now be visible on the marketplace!**
+**Assuming all goes well, your plugin should be visible on the marketplace within a couple minutes.
+Congratulations!**

 ### Troubleshooting